Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

  * *$isNew* - Is *true* if the device is added, *false* if it is removed.

  There are three different possibilities for the callback to be called.
- Firstly, the callback is called with all currently available devices in the IP connection (with *$isNew* set to *true*).
+ Firstly, the callback is called with all currently connected devices (with *$isNew* set to *true*).
+This is triggered by the call to :php:func:`enumerate <IPConnection::enumerate>`.
 Secondly, the callback is called if a new Brick is plugged in via USB (with *$isNew* set to *true*) and lastly it is called if a Brick is unplugged (with *$isNew* set to *false*).